Earache and Pregnancy: Symptoms, Remedies, and Medication

 I'm Pregnant and Have Earache: What Can I Do?

-As any pregnant women will know, when you get ill it's difficult to know what's safe to do and take.
-This article details how I've coped with my earache, as well as what home remedies, natural cures, and painkillers you can take.
+As any pregnant women will know, when you become ill it's difficult to know what's safe to do and take.
+This article details how I've coped with my earache, as well as which home remedies, natural cures, and painkillers you can take.
 It also explains what a doctor can do for a pregnant woman with this condition.

-Hopefully it will be helpful to any other pregnant woman who are suffering as well.
+Hopefully it will be helpful to any others who may be in the same situation.

-I have found lots of resources, videos, and links which my be useful for women in the same predicament and they are featured in the article, below.
+I have found lots of resources, videos, and links that may be useful, and I have featured them, below.

 My Earache and Pregnancy Story